James Warburton (businessman): Motorsports

 In May 2013, Warburton was announced as CEO of V8 Supercars and remained in the role until 2017, in which time Warburton was credited with stabilising the business and signing long-term television and title sponsorship deals for the sport.
 Warburton later continued his association with motorsport, taking on a non-executive director role in 2019 with the Australian Racing Group, promoters of series including TCR Australia Touring Car Series and the Australian S5000 Championship.

+APN Outdoor

-After leaving the renamed Supercars Championship in 2017, Warburton joined APN Outdoor as CEO, departing after the organisation was taken over by JCDecaux ten months later.
-In 2019, Warburton launched a consultancy business which took a stake in the Shopper Media Group.
+After leaving the renamed Supercars Championship in 2017, Warburton joined APN Outdoor as CEO in January 2018.
+He left the company after it was taken over by JCDecaux ten months later.
+In 2019, Warburton launched a consultancy business and took a stake in the Shopper Media Group, joining its board.

 Return to Seven West Media

 Warburton returned to Seven in 2019 as Managing Director and CEO of Seven West Media, replacing Tim Worner.
 Soon after, Warburton launched a significant restructure of the business.
+In 2023 it was announced that Warburton would be stepping down as managing director and CEO of Seven West Media, and chief financial officer Jeff Howard had been appointed as his replacement.
+He left Seven West Media in April 2024.

+Tinybeans

+In July 2024, Warburton joined the board of photo sharing app company Tinybeans as a non-executive director.

 Personal life

-Warburton is married to Nikki Warburton, the chief customer & marketing officer of Audi Australia.
+Warburton is married to Nikki Warburton, the chief customer and marketing officer of Audi Australia.